This guide is for the following kits:

 • Hot shoe if the transmitter has an integrated hot shoe mount with middle connector.

-• Sync cable if your camera has a PC port and the transmitter has either a 2.5mm or a 3.5mm port.
+• Sync cable if your camera has a PC port and the transmitter has a 1/8 port.

 3) Synching Transmitter with the Strobe